frankheat/offsecnotes/content/android/adb.md

 # Android debug bridge (ADB)

-Android Debug Bridge (ADB) \[[🔗](https://developer.android.com/tools/adb)] is a powerful command-line tool that allows you to communicate with Android devices.
+[Android Debug Bridge (ADB)](https://developer.android.com/tools/adb) is a powerful command-line tool that allows you to communicate with Android devices.
 In penetration testing, ADB is essential for analyzing Android applications, examining device configurations, and performing security assessments on mobile targets.

 ---